Operation Round Up and Charitable Trust Giving

 - South Benton County Gleaners

 To participate by rounding up your bill simply call (541) 929-3124 or (800) 872-9036 and ask about Operation Round Up™ or fill out the online application below.
-You can also fill out this form and mail it to us.
+You can also fill out the form below and mail it to us.
 If you wish to apply for grant funding please click on the link above.